 On-site monitoring refers to a review of data, IFSPs, or other sources of information used in monitoring conducted by DSE/EIS staff within the LITPs.
-5/24/2017 Page 5 of 151

 On-site monitoring is specifically used to carry out those activities that are not practical to complete through a desk audit by the DSE/EIS staff.
-Examples of on-site monitoring may include but are not limited to a review of early intervention records for Medicaid monitoring, provision of related services, data-entry verification, etc. Onsite monitoring includes the Case Studies described below.
+Examples of on-site monitoring may include but are not limited to a review of early intervention records for Medicaid monitoring, provision of related services, data-entry verification, etc.